Fighting for Housing in Salem: Our Legislative Priorities

 SUPPORT

-What it does: Allows cities to annex non-contiguous, residentially-zoned land that is inside the urban growth boundary (UGB), at the property owner’s request, when that land is already served by city infrastructure.
+What it does: As amended, the bill allows Eugene to annex non-contiguous, residentially-zoned land that is inside its urban growth boundary (UGB), at the property owner’s request, when that land is already served by city infrastructure.

-What it does: Revises SB 1537 to allow more cities to skirt the regular UGB expansion laws and instead use the shortcut provided by SB 1537 (2024) by, among other things, allowing expansion on to farm and forest lands in certain circumstances.
-Also increases allowed size of UGB expansion.
+What it does: Allows more cities to use the UGB expansion shortcut provided by SB 1537 (2024) by, among other things, allowing expansion on to farm and forest lands in certain defined circumstances, while clarifying the acreage allowed under this option.

 Outcomes of the 2025 legislative session